-We want students to love living on campus!
+AU Housing wants students to love living on campus!
 Whether a resident shares a room or a suite with other Auburn students, they have a responsibility to live cooperatively with them.
 Today, few college students have experience sharing a room with another person.
 Many students have grown up having a private bedroom and the idea of sharing space with a non-family member can be daunting.
-Housing staff are here to help students adjust to this new experience and to help them learn to thrive.
+Housing staff is here to help students adjust to this new experience and to help them learn to thrive.

 All Auburn students have a responsibility to live cooperatively with the roommates or suitemates with whom they are their on-campus home.
 Roommates or suitemates do not need to be best friends, however, it is important to be kind and considerate of each other.

 Whether you are old friends or new to each other, completing a Roommate or Suitemate Agreement is the first step in starting a successful relationship.
 Students are expected to complete the Roommate or Suitemate Agreement at the beginning of the fall semester or each time you begin living with a new person.
 Learning to work out issues with your roommate(s) now is great practice for living with others throughout your life.

 When a disagreement arises, it is best to talk to your roommate directly—in person-- before talking to anyone else.
 Venting your frustrations to other residents on your floor or on social media can complicate matters.
 Sit down with them and express your feelings, after all, you’d appreciate this approach too, right?
 Use “I” statements and avoid an accusatory tone of voice.
 Let your roommate explain their perspective too.
 It could be there are some behaviors that they like for you to address too.
 Remember, you want to feel comfortable living in your room and talking things out can often nip problems in the bud.